 Customer reviews are an absolute asset to any online store for a myriad of reasons (which we will be discussing); but so many stores don’t leverage them properly, or are too afraid to open themselves up to the possibility of bad reviews.
 We’d like to run through why reviews are absolutely crucial to your online store, how to get them, and what to do with them - the good and the bad ones.

-In a nutshell, customer reviews can help improve your Search Engine Optimisation (SEO) as well as increase your conversions, resulting in more sales and revenue.
+In a nutshell, customer reviews can help improve your Search Engine Optimization (SEO) as well as increase your conversions, resulting in more sales and revenue.
 Here’s how that works:

 A product with at least five reviews is 270% more likely to be purchased than a product featuring no reviews.